 “It has always been a goal of mine to help my parents.
 I think it’s the same for a lot of children of immigrant families,” Peter says.
 Alongside the new menu, he’s spearheading the restaurant’s brand overhaul, drawing from his studies in marketing in hopes of bolstering the family business for years to come.

 So, in addition to the street food component, Cuisine de Manille is also getting a new look — online and indoors.
 Once modelled on the traditional Turo Turo style of dining, where food is displayed, buffet style, in a steamed table, the restaurant is now being renovated to embody a more fast-casual, grab-and-go aesthetic.
 Inspired once more by the streets of Manila, the space will feature corrugated steel detailing on an elongated bar counter meant to conjure the city’s roofs and a photo gallery wall incorporating depictions of some of its sites.

 The makeover, Peter says, shouldn’t change much for customers, largely members of the city’s Filipino community, who turn to Cuisine de Manille for homestyle meals that they can, aptly, take home.

 That same community, Peter says, has been crucial to the restaurant’s survival throughout the pandemic, with many stopping by every week, like clockwork, to pick up Dado and Ricky’s creations.
-As for the brothers, Peter says they’ve been busy perfecting the new recipes, while continuing to take pride in those that have been passed down through generations.
+As for the brothers, Peter says they’ve been busy perfecting the new recipes while continuing to take pride in those passed down through generations.
 “For them, it’s always been — and still is — all about the food.”